Verdify

 Telemetry baseline

-A live workflow needs enough event detail to explain what happened, who authorized it, and which artifact left the system.
+A live workflow needs enough event detail to explain what happened, who authorized it, what outcome followed, and what should improve next.

 workflow/request ID